carlzulauf/opt_struct/README.md

 end
 ```

-These example results in an `AuditLog` class with identical behavior, but no explicit `Visitable` module.
+These examples result in an `AuditLog` class with identical behavior, but no explicit `Visitable` module.

 ```ruby
 class AuditLog